CPA Bill Kennedy shares a list of common accounting terms you’ll hear in financial analysis, along with warnings about what actions you should take.

-When an accountant or treasurer finishes their report, are you left with the question, “Was that good or bad news?”
-In its quest for precision and accuracy, the language of accountants can start to sound like jargon to the untrained ear.
-Some accountants are very good at using plain language, while others are blissfully ignorant that their message is not being understood by their audience.
+When an accountant or treasurer finishes their report, are you left wondering whether you just heard good news or bad news?
+In its quest for precision and accuracy, the secret language of accountants can start to sound like jargon to the untrained ear.
+Those in the financial world frequently use terms that others never utter.
+Get to know some common accounting terms so you don’t feel lost.

 Accrue / Accrual

 This term simply means that the paperwork has not caught up to the transaction.
-For example, if your lawyer has done work for the organization and has not yet submitted an invoice, the accountant will accrue the legal fees.
-This also works for revenue as well.
-If we have shipped a product to a customer but have not yet sent out the invoice, we will accrue the revenue and any associated costs.
+For example, if your lawyer has done work for the organization and has not yet submitted an invoice, the accountant accrues the legal fees.
+The term also applies to revenue.
+If your company ships a product to a customer but hasn’t yet sent out the invoice, your accountant accrues the revenue and any associated costs.

 Action Required?
 This is just the accountant attempting to capture all of the transactions that occur in the period to the precise penny so you get a clear and accurate look at your financial situation.
-However, if the word keeps showing up repeatedly, you should ask why the paperwork is taking so long to catch up to the transaction.
+However, if the word keeps showing up repeatedly, you should question why the paperwork is taking so long to catch up to the transaction.

 Defer / Deferral

-When the organization has received money for a particular purpose and it has not fulfilled its end of the bargain, the money cannot be recognized as income, so it is deferred.
-When the organization has performed its obligation, the money is included in income.
-This is a confusing concept and can lead to disputes between the revenue generation staff and the financial staff.
+When the organization receives money for a particular purpose without yet fulfilling its end of the bargain, you can’t recognize the money as income.
+The payment is deferred.
+When the organization performs its obligation, the money is included as income.
+This is a confusing concept that can lead to disputes between the revenue generation staff and the financial staff.

-Let’s say that an organization sells a 12 month membership to Ms. Jones for $1,200.
-In return for the money, Ms. Jones has access to the resources for a year.
-At the beginning of the year, the organization has done nothing for Ms. Jones, so the whole amount is deferred.
-With the passing of each month, the organization can bring $100 (a twelfth of the annual amount, into income.
+Imagine that you own a gym and sell a 12-month membership to Ms. Jones for $1,200.
+In return for the money, Ms. Jones has access to the gym for one year.
+At the beginning of the year, your company has done nothing for Ms. Jones, so the whole amount is deferred.
+With the passing of each month, your business can bring $100, or 1/12 of the annual amount, into income.
 It’s assumed that Ms. Jones is now utilizing the membership.

 Amortize / Depreciate

 This is the simple idea of spreading the cost of something over its useful life, with the added wrinkle that if the something is a mortgage, the payments are divided into principal and interest.
 In this case, only the interest is an expense.
 Learn more about amortization here.

 Action Required?
 None, except that if the amortization amounts are high, they can obscure other results.
-If you have a lot of amortization, especially when both revenues and expenses are affected, you should pay careful attention to the cash flow statement to be sure that more cash is coming into the organization than you are paying out.
+If you have a lot of amortization, especially when both revenues and expenses are affected, you should pay careful attention to the cash flow statement to be sure that you have more cash coming into the organization than you are paying out.
 This is one word in the secret language of the accounting world that can earn you a deduction at tax time.

 The difference between the actual amount and the budgeted amount is referred to as a variance.
 The budget represents the organization’s plan at the beginning of the year.
-The variance analysis is a way to identify the changes that have occurred, such as unexpected expenses or events that happened later than planned.
+A variance analysis offers a way to identify the changes that occur, such as unexpected expenses or events that happen later than planned.

 Action Required?
 Yes.
 It’s too easy for a financial analysis to get lost in the detail and miss the overall message.
 The prime concern of any financial statement reader is the future of the organization.
 Is it sustainable and on the right course?
 Does management understand the situation and know what to do?
-The pluses and minuses of individual lines on the financial statement need to be placed in an overall context.
+The pluses and minuses of individual lines on the financial statement must provide an overall context.

 In addition, make sure the accountant designs the formulas so that a negative variance is “bad” and a positive one is “good,” otherwise they can be confusing to read.